microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

     ![Smart narrative title](./Media/SmartNarrativeTitle.png)

-1. The **Smart narrative** will automatically update its summary based on our selections on other visuals
+1. Now as we make selections on our report pages, the **Smart narrative** visual's dynamic text will automatically rewrite and update its summary based upon its findings.

     ![Smart narrative update](./Media/SmartNarrativeUpdate.png)

 Learn more about [Smart narrative](https://learn.microsoft.com/power-bi/visuals/power-bi-visualization-smart-narrative)

 ### Q&A visual

-1. Last, we want to add a **Q&A** visual that allows our end users to ask their own questions and find new insights.
-To do this, we need to follow these steps:
-    1. Double click on the bottom right rectangle on our canvas
-    1. A **Q&A** visual will appear where we can type our questions
-    1. The Q&A visual will show us relevant answers using our data

 1. For our last visual we'll now add the **Q&A** visual to the bottom right rectangle on our canvas by simply double clicking.